googleapis/artman/README.rst

 Details
 -------

-For detailed documentation of the modules in gax-python, please watch `DOCUMENTATION`_.
+For detailed documentation of the modules in artman, please watch `DOCUMENTATION`_.

 .. _`DOCUMENTATION`: https://googleapis-artman.readthedocs.org/